-Note: Completion of the Mathematics category of General Education does not satisfy the College Mathematics Competency.
+Note: Completion of the Mathematics category of General Education does not satisfy the College Mathematics Milestone.
 In addition, students in the elementary education curriculum who complete MATH 144 (and its prerequisite, MATH 143) shall be considered to have fulfilled the Mathematics category of General Education.

 Natural Science (NS)